-In its fifth year of operations as an independent statutory office responsible for serving the safety interests of the travelling public and those of the rail, bus and ferry operators who provide passenger and rail freight services, OTSI has continued to make a significant contribution to public transport and rail freight safety through its direct investigative involvement with service providers, industry regulators, government divisions and authorities, and the general public.
+In its sixth year of operations as an independent statutory office responsible for serving the safety interests of the travelling public and those of the rail, bus and ferry operators who provide passenger and rail freight services, OTSI has continued to make a significant contribution to public transport and rail freight safety through its direct investigative involvement with service providers, industry regulators, government divisions and authorities, and the general public.
 In particular, it has:

 - Fostered constructive and open working relationships with transport industries, transport service providers, unions, regulators, the media and the general public.
-The MOUs and guiding principles it has agreed with the NSW rail, bus and ferry regulators have proved to be effective bases for information exchange and investigative collaboration. - Promoted the concept and practice of a Just Culture occurrence reporting system and facilitated the reporting of safety concerns by transport employees by providing a secure and responsive investigatory service through the confidential information reporting scheme. - Cooperated with the State Coroner, Crown Solicitor's Office and NSW Police by providing expert witness evidence in preparation for, and at coronial inquests into fatal accidents investigated by OTSI. - Contributed to the proceedings of the National Integration Working Group concerning the establishment of a single national rail investigator. - Maintained its currency and capability as a multi-modal transport accident investigator through the application of contemporary investigative practices, together with participation in field and tabletop exercises, and liaison with other investigative jurisdictions, to improve its incident response procedures, investigation management and report presentation. - Completed investigations into six rail, one ferry and four bus accidents in which fatal injuries were sustained by two members of the public.
-The reports into these accidents have been tabled in Parliament and are publicly available on the OTSI website. - Initiated investigations into seven rail, one ferry and four bus accidents in which fatal injuries were sustained by three members of the public.
+The MOUs and guiding principles it has agreed with the NSW rail, bus and ferry regulators have proved to be effective bases for information exchange and investigative collaboration. - Promoted the concept and practice of a Just Culture occurrence reporting system and facilitated the reporting of safety concerns by transport employees by providing a secure and responsive investigatory service through the confidential information reporting scheme. - Cooperated with the State Coroner, Crown Solicitor's Office and NSW Police by providing expert witness evidence in preparation for, and at coronial inquests into fatal accidents investigated by OTSI. - Contributed to the proceedings of the National Integration Working Group concerning the establishment of a single national rail investigator. - Maintained its currency and capability as a multi-modal transport accident investigator through the application of contemporary investigative practices, together with participation in field and tabletop exercises, and liaison with other investigative jurisdictions, to improve its incident response procedures, investigation management and report presentation. - Initiated investigations into five rail, one bus and three ferry accidents in which fatal injuries were sustained by one member of the public. - Completed investigations into two of those accidents together with fourteen accident investigations carried forward from 2010, one of which also involved a fatality.
+The reports into these accidents have been tabled in Parliament and are publicly available on the OTSI website. - Attended three bus incidents, two of which involved fires and the third a fatal roll over near Colac, Victoria, involving a NSW registered bus.
+The findings of the technical inspections conducted at each of these incidents are published on OTSI's website.